brycewray/files-webmentions/README.md

 # Files from my series on webmentions (April, 2020)

 After doing a series on adding [webmentions](https://indieweb.org/Webmention) to one’s [SSG](https://staticgen.com)-powered website (see links below), I subsequently made major changes in all the repositories to which the articles linked, essentially making a number of links useless.
-Because that’s not exactly a good way to help people learn about something, I created this repo as a way of archiving those files and, then, linked from the articles to these files appropriately.
+Because that’s not exactly a good way to help people learn about something, I created this repo as a way of archiving those files and, then, updated the articles to link to the files’ locations here, instead of their original locations.

 # The five parts of the series